Call +44(0)161 941 4000

 Sometimes clients have different ways of managing their outgoing payments, and some are more organised than others.

-From the outset you should have a clear and straightforward invoicing procedure in place, setting out the date of the invoice; the date it was delivered; a short summary/schedule of what it relates to; your bank details to accept payment; and precise timescales for payment (for example “upon delivery” or “payment within 7 days” - but avoid using vague terms like “ASAP”).
+From the outset you should have a clear and straightforward invoicing procedure in place, setting out the date of the invoice; the date it was delivered; a summary/schedule of what it relates to; your bank details to accept payment; and precise timescales for payment (for example “upon delivery” or “payment within seven days” - but avoid using vague terms like “ASAP”).

-You should aim to make it as easy as possible for the client to pay the invoice.
+It would be best if you aimed to make it as easy as possible for the client to pay the invoice.
 It sounds simple, but this is often the best way to ensure prompt payment.